Structural Liveness of Conservative Petri Nets: -hardness (a counterpart of Theorem )

-\begin{proof} Let $A$ be an ordinary strongly reversible $1$-conservative net, with the set of places $P$.
-To extend $A$ to the required PP-net $A'$, we add a new (control) place $\prun$, and further (control) places as clarified by the following construction of the actions of $A'$.
+\begin{proof} Let $A$ be an ordinary strongly reversible $1$-conservative net with a set of places $P$.
+To extend $A$ to the required PP-net $A'$, we introduce a new control place $\prun$, together with further auxiliary places as specified by the following construction of the actions of $A'$.